This post may include affiliate links; for details, see our disclosure policy.

 This easy classic banana nut bread is everything a banana bread should be: moist, warm spiced, and studded with crunchy toasted walnuts.

 Do you like your banana bread…nutty?
 A few dark brown bananas are an ordinary sight on our counter (yours too?).
-Usually our go-to banana recipes are healthy muffins or banana oatmeal pancakes, but this time we wanted something new.
+Usually our go-to banana recipes are blender banana muffins, but this time we wanted something new.
 Meet this ultra Classic Banana Nut Bread!
 This one is just like Grandma’s: moist and cinnamon-scented, with bursts of crunchy walnuts throughout.
 To take it over the top, toast the nuts in a skillet to bring out their nutty undertones before gently folding them into the batter.
+Want muffins?
+Try Easy Banana Nut Bread.

 Ingredients in this banana nut bread